 Women Riders Now (WRN) is the #1 (number one) resource for motorcycling news and reviews from a female perspective.
-We are a web-magazine only and our content is available here to read online for free; there is no print version of Women Riders Now.
-The year 2019 marks our 20th year in business, making WomenRidersNow.com the longest running and most comprehensive resource for female motorcyclists anywhere.
+We are a web-magazine, and our content is available here to read online for free.
+There is no print version of WRN.
+We were founded in 1999, making WomenRidersNow.com the longest running and most thorough resource for female riders anywhere.

-If you are interested in advertising or partnering with us to reach women motorcycle riders, today's most powerful demographic in motorcycling, visit the Advertise With Us page.
+If you are interested in advertising or partnering with us to reach women motorcycle riders visit the Advertise With Us page.

-Our site gets updated with stories and information that all riders, women or men, can appreciate, and our tagline, "Motorcycling Lifestyle, For Women, and Men Who Ride With Women" reflects that.
-We also offer a comprehensive Beginner's Guide for anyone interested in becoming a motorcycle rider.
+Our site is updated regularly with stories and information that all riders, women or men, can appreciate.
+Our tagline, "Since 1999, the #1 Resource For Female Motorcyclists And Those Who Ride With Us" reflects that.
+We also offer a detailed Beginner's Guide for anyone interested in becoming a motorcycle rider.
 Staying up-to-date with WRN is easy, whether through signing up for our WRN Newsletter or by following us on Twitter, Facebook, Instagram, and Pinterest.

 Women and Motorcycling Statistics (updated November 30, 2018)

 Why is there a need for an online magazine like WRN?
 Because a new generation of riders demands it!
-The growth of the female riding population is one of the biggest shifts taking place in the motorcycling industry with continued increases over the last decade.
-Check out the 2018 statistics from the Motorcycle Industry Council (MIC), the trade group that tracks the number of women in motorcycling.
+The growth of the female riders is one of the biggest shifts taking place in the motorcycle industry.
+Check out these 2018 statistics from the Motorcycle Industry Council (MIC).

 - In 2018, the estimated number of motorcycles owned by females is 19 percent.
-Owners includes riders and passengers of any motorcycle registered in the name of a woman.
+Owners includes riders and passengers of any motorcycle registered by a woman.

 - Nearly 1 in 5 motorcycle owners is female.

-- The numbers of younger women getting into motorcycling is growing with 22 percent of Gen X motorcycle owners being women, and 26 percent of Gen Y motorcycle owners women.
+- The number of young women getting into motorcycling is growing.
+22 percent of Gen X motorcycle owners are women, and 26 percent of Gen Y motorcycle owners are women.

 - Women motorcycle owners spend, on average, more money on motorcycle accessories, modifications and repairs than men.

-The data suggests, according to the MIC, that women could soon make up one quarter of motorcycle owners.
+These data suggest that women could soon make up one quarter of motorcycle owners.
 Read our complete story on the increase of women motorcycle owners and riders here.

 Original Text posted in 2014